 The 1950s gave us a vast wardrobe to dress in.
 It was the first decade that made fashion affordable and diverse enough to require the purchase of new clothes frequently.
-Women’s 1950s clothing was sold in coordinating sets to make mixing and matching easier but also to help women choose outfits that were classy and elegant even while dressing casually.
-For us who want to emulate 50s fashions, there are many unique outfits both authentic and inspired to choose from.
-The simple 50s housewife outfit reminds us of our favorite TV wife, Lucile Ball.
-The 50s teenager showed us how fun it is to dance at a sock hop in poodle skirts.
-And high fashion women like the Marvelous Mrs. Maisel show us what classy women’s 50s style looked like in New York.
-All of these outfits plus summer and winter, casual and formal, 50s dresses and pants are explored below to give you ideas for your next 50s outfit.
+Women’s 1950s clothing was sold in coordinating sets to make mixing and matching easier, but also to help women choose outfits that were classy and elegant even while dressing casually.
+For us who want to emulate ’50s fashions, there are many unique outfits, both authentic and inspired, to choose from.

 50s Housewife Outfit

-Starting at the beginning of the day, a typical 50s woman put her house dress and apron on in the morning.
+Starting at the beginning of the day, a typical ’50s woman put her house dress and apron on in the morning.
 For a housewife, this was often her only outfit of the day, unless she went out to run errands or visit with friends.
-The house dress was usually a button down shirtwaist or shirt dress in the swing style, light petticoat, apron and flat shoes.
+The house dress was usually a button down shirtwaist or shirt dress in the swing style with a light petticoat, apron, and flat shoes.
 The full skirt made it easier to make beds, vacuum, and tend to children.
-However, if you look at ads featuring a 50s housewife it usually showed her wearing a wiggle dress, fancy apron, high heels, and pearls.
-Many women dressed like this at 5 O’clock for dinner when her husband came home but not to do household chores in!
+However, if you look at ads featuring a ’50s housewife, it usually showed her wearing a wiggle dress, fancy apron, high heels, and pearls.
+Many women dressed like this at 5 o’clock for dinner when her husband came home, but not when doing household chores!

-- An 50s style apron, either full or half
+- A ’50s style apron, either full or half.

-- Flat shoes like ballet flats, loafers, low heel oxfords were worn until husband came home then it was back in heels.
+- Flat shoes like ballet flats, loafers, and low heel Oxfords were worn until husband came home, then it was back in heels.
 You could wear white bobby socks instead of stockings with loafers and saddle shoes.

 - Hair scarf – Wrap it around your head.
 Many women went half a day with pin curls in their hair and a scarf wrapped around them until dry.